petershin/liferay-learn/docs/dxp/latest/en/liferay-development/tooling/liferay-workspace/configuring-liferay-workspace.md

 ## Using JDKs 11, 17, or 21

 As of {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`, Liferay supports JDK 17 and 21.
+JDK 8 is out of support, and JDK 11 is deprecated.

 !!! note
     If you compile under a JDK, you must run under that same JDK.
 Make sure your app servers are running under the new JDK before making any changes to Workspace.
-Note that Liferay's Docker images use JDK 8 by default.
-To override this, create your Docker image using the `-e JAVA_VERSION=zulu11`, `-e JAVA_VERSION=zulu17`, or `-e JAVA_VERSION=zulu21` environment variable.
+Note that Liferay's Docker images still use JDK 8 by default and have not been updated with JDK 17 or 21.
+Create your Docker image using the `-e JAVA_VERSION=zulu11` <!-- , `-e JAVA_VERSION=zulu17`, or `-e JAVA_VERSION=zulu21` --> environment variable to use a supported JDK.

 **Prerequisite:** If you're using an older version of Workspace, you must upgrade two things: